opoupeney/dfd/source/devguide/web-gcs/webgc-table-datatable.rst

 Reference
 ---------

-The Date Picker control properties can be set for the following property categories:

-* :ref:`webgc-datatable-main-label`
-* :ref:`webgc-datatable-render-label`
-* :ref:`webgc-datatable-styling-label`
-* :ref:`webgc-datatable-events-label`

 Table columns have a value and can be rendered as one of the following pre-defined graphical controls:

 * **Statictext**